ChibiOS/ChibiOS/testhal/ATSAMA5D2/SECUMOD/readme.txt

 ** TARGET **

-The demo targets a generic ARM Cortex-A5 device without HAL support.
+The demo runs on an SAMA5D2-XPLAINED board.

 ** The Demo **
 Demo configures Secumod according to SECConfig secumod_cfg.